10 Handy WordPress Plugins For Improving Your Workflow

 2. MotoPress Content Editor

 If you’ve never used a page builder before, it’s well worth picking one up.
-Not only do these tools make it quicker and easier to create your site in the first place, they also streamline building new pages, creating and editing content, and tweaking your design.
+Not only do these tools make it quicker and easier to create your site in the first place, they also streamline building new pages, creating and editing content, adding images, and tweaking your design.
 When it comes to keeping your site up to date and adding new content, MotoPress Content Editor can give your workflow a needed boost.

 MotoPress gives you access to a drag-and-drop builder system that extends WordPress’ native editor, making it more flexible and powerful.
 You can use pre-defined elements to create your content, then rearrange and customize them as needed.
-This can be a huge timesaver, especially if you frequently add new posts, pages or other content types (or if you create new sites on a regular basis as part of your workflow).
+This can be a huge timesaver, especially if you frequently add new blog posts, pages or other content types (or if you create new sites on a regular basis as part of your workflow).

 - Enables a drag-and-drop page builder.